biolab-put/putemg_features/README.md

 ## Usage
 ### Script
 putemg-feature-extractor script will calculate features of given putEMG record in HDF5 format based on feature decriptors in given XML file.
 See "all_features.xml" for file format and feature list along with its parameters.
-Output will be written to corresponding HDF5 format file with "_features" sufix.
+Output will be written to corresponding HDF5 format file with "_features" suffix.

 ```bash
 putemg-feature-extractor.py <feature_config_file> <putemg_hdf5_file>